How to be kind when dating?

-The most important change singles need to make is to commit to being KIND.
+The most important change singles need to make is to commit to being KIND when dating.
 Kindness matters in every aspect of our lives, but especially when dating.
-We need to commit to treating each other with compassion, thoughtfulness and courtesy.
+We need to commit to treating each other with compassion, thoughtfulness, and courtesy.
 We don’t mean to be unkind, but it happens.
 And it needs to stop.

-Here are 5 things you can do right now to be a kinder dater and to have more success finding love:
+Here are 5 things you can do right now to be kind when dating and to have more success finding love:

 1. Stop Deleting Emails Instead Of Responding.

 When dating, treat others with the same respect and courtesy you’d offer a friend, neighbor, or colleague.
 Would you delete a friend’s email without answering?
 Probably not!
 So if you’re not interested in someone who wrote to you online, simply send a short note saying something like this:

 “Thank you very much for your email.
 Unfortunately, I don’t feel we’re the right fit.
 I wish you the best of luck and hope you meet someone special on here!”

 Write that and you may receive a response like this:

 “Thanks so much for letting me know.
 That was very nice of you.”